 <div align="center"><h1>Levelwindow</h1></div>

-Once an image is loaded the levelwindow appears to the right hand side of the four window view.
+Once an image is loaded the Levelwindow appears to the right hand side of the Four Window View.
 With this tool you can adjust the range of grey values displayed and the gradient between them.
 Moving the lower boundary up results in any pixels having a value lower than that boundary to be displayed as black.
 Lowering the upper boundary causes all pixels having a value higher than it to be displayed as white.

 The pixels with a value between the lower and upper boundary are displayed in different shades of grey.
-This way a smaller levelwindow results in higher contrasts while cutting of the information outside its range whereas a larger levelwindow displays more information at the cost of contrast and detail.
+In this manner, a smaller Levelwindow results in higher contrasts while cutting of the information outside its range whereas a larger Levelwindow displays more information at the cost of contrast and detail.

-You can pick the levelwindow with the mouse to move it up and down, while moving the mouse cursor to the left or right to change its size.
-Picking one of the boundaries with a left click allows you to change the size symmetrically.
-Holding CTRL and clicking a boundary adjusts only that value.
+You can pick up the Levelwindow with the left mouse button to move it up and down.
+Moving the mouse cursor to the left or right will change its size.
+Selecting one of the boundaries with a left click allows you to change the size symmetrically.
+Holding CTRL and selecting a boundary adjusts only that value.

-With line edit fields below you can directly adjust the levelwindow.
-The upper field describes the center of the levelwindow, the bottom the span of the window around the center.
-By selecting one of fields and typing any number you can set these two parameters.
+There are two fields containing numbers at the bottom of the Levelwindow which allow you to directly adjust the Levelwindow.
+While the upper field describes the center of the Levelwindow, the bottom field describes the span of the window around the center.
+By selecting one of fields and changing the value you can set these two parameters.

 <div align="center"><h1>System Load Indicator</h1></div>

-The System Load Indicator in the lower right hand corner of the screen gives information about the memory currently required by the MITK application.
+The System Load Indicator in the lower right corner of the screen gives information about the memory currently required by the MITK application.
 Keep in mind that image processing is a highly memory intensive task and monitor the indicator to avoid your system freezing while constantly swapping to the hard drive.

 <div align="center"><h1>Views</h1></div>

-Each solution for a specific problem that is self contained is realized as a single view.
-Thus you can create a workflow for your problem by combining the capabilities of different views to suit your needs.
+Each solution for a specific problem that is self-contained is realized as a single view.
+Thus, you can create a workflow for your problem by combining the capabilities of different views to suit your needs.

 One elegant way to do this is by combining views in perspectives.